yatryan/craft-sitemap/README.md

 ### Summary

 This is a plugin for the Craft CMS to add sitemap generation functionality.
-Based on the options you select for your Sections, it generates a sitemap.xml file for all the entries of the sections you want included.
-Entries must be live to be included in sitemap.xml file.
+Based on the options you select for your Sections, it provides a sitemap.xml endpoint that automatically includes all the entries of the sections you selected.
+Entries must be live to be included.

 ###Installation

-1. Clone this project into `your_craft_dir/craft/plugins/sitemap`
+1. Clone this project into `craft/plugins/sitemap`
 2. Install the plugin through the Craft admin panel

 ###Usage